 For a great selection of drinks, as well as a small menu option with a bit more casual fare, head to On the Rocks Bar & Lounge.
 Here you will find an excellent selection of wines, ports, and one of B.C.’s largest selection of single malt scotches.

-For delicious specialty coffees, smoothies, and great breakfasts, lunches, and/or light dinners, the Driftwood Cafe is the place to be.
+For delicious speciality coffees, smoothies, and great breakfasts, lunches, and/or light dinners, the Driftwood Cafe is the place to be.
 They even have daily house-made bread available for purchase!

 Resort Tips and Services